Communication as Voting: Model

 while the senders prefer the proposal if

+Condition \eqref{eqn:2} implies that, under any common belief about the agreement states $\{L,H\}$, the receiver is more willing to implement the proposal than the senders.\footnote{We impose \eqref{eqn:2} only for expositional clarity; our main results \cref{thm:1,thm:3,thm:5} do not depend on it.}

 Therefore, our model features two distinct conflicts of interest between the receiver and the senders.
-The first conflict arises from different payoff magnitudes in the agreement states $\theta_1$ and $\theta_3$ where the preferences align.
-This conflict is reflected by the ratio of different thresholds of doubt,
+The first conflict arises from different payoff magnitudes in the agreement states $L$ and $H$, in which the preferences align.
+This conflict is captured by the ratio of different thresholds of doubt,

-The second conflict arises from the disagreement state $\theta_2$ where the preferences are misaligned.
-This conflict is reflected by $q^0_2$, the prior assigned to $\theta_2$.